sparklingdataocean/gh-pages/_posts/2022-02-22-symmetryMetrics.markdown

 </a>

 <p></p>
-Coutries with daily temperature statistically sfar from the average of average.
+Countries with daily temperature statistically sfar from the average of average.

 <p></p>
 <a href="#">